Doomwhite/NixOs-WSL/guides/core/commands/flake-example.md

 # This contains a good example of using the phases

 ## Create a new flake
-$ nix flake new hello
+$ nix flake new flake-example
 $ cd hello

 ## Build the flake in the current directory: